andrew/ultimate-awesome/README.md

 - [Zorin-OS-Guide](https://github.com/mikeroyal/Zorin-OS-Guide) - Zorin OS Guide .
 - [awesome-lm-system](https://github.com/ModelTC/awesome-lm-system) - Summary of system papers/frameworks/codes/tools on training or serving large model.
 - [awesome-spacecraft-engineering-datasets](https://github.com/patrickfleith/awesome-spacecraft-engineering-datasets) - A list of awesome and diverse datasets related to space vehicle engineering for industry and research.
-- [awesome](https://github.com/Senzing/awesome) - Curated list of awesome software and resources for Senzing, The First Real-Time AI for Entity Resolution.
 - [awesome-lists](https://github.com/szabgab/awesome-lists) - The awesome list of all the awesome lists.
 - [awesome-veeam](https://github.com/VeeamHub/awesome-veeam) - A curated list of Veeam Technical Resources.
 We recommend you "Watch" this repository so you can be notified of future updates.
 - [awesome-programming-language-pretraining-papers](https://github.com/yuewang-cuhk/awesome-programming-language-pretraining-papers) - Recent Advances in Programming Language Pre-Trained Models (PL-PTMs).